CTNE – National Energy Technology Cluster

 - innovative components and systems for the production and distribution of sustainable and low-carbon energy;

-with experimental and industrial research activities suitable to enhance the links between industrial research and basic research and demonstrate the ability to create value from the collaboration of research and industrial partners.
+The projects focused on experimental and industrial research works suitable to enhance the links between public and private research and demonstrate the ability to create value from the partnership collaboration and were carried out by the Cluster founders.

 NeMESi Project: New Sustainable Energy Mixing

-The project is aimed at the study and development of advanced solutions in the CSP sector and hybridization and integration with other energy sources.
+The project aimed at studying and developing advanced solutions in the CSP (Concentrated Solar Power) sector and their hybridization and integration with other energy sources.

 Living Grid Project